AlfredUg/super-infection/README.md

 ![alt text](https://github.com/AlfredUg/super-infection/blob/main/workflow.png?raw=true)

-Pick sequences of length 45k and above
+The data being analysed was generated using the 'Half genome strategy'.
+As such, we expect a signifcant number of sequences of length 4,500 and above.
+So let us use `seqkit` to pick sequences of length 4,500 and above.

 ```bash
 for i in $(ls barcode*.fasta); do echo $i; bn=$(basename $i '.fasta'); echo $bn; seqkit seq -g -m 4500 $i > ${bn}_above_4500.fasta;  done &
 ```

-Blast with the env reference sequence
+Since we are interesting in picking up envelope sequences from these data, we need to have an idea of the start and end coordinates of the envelope region in the sequenced data.
+To get this information we use blastn to make a pairwise alignment.
+Blast the sequences with the env reference sequence

 ```bash
 for i in $(ls *_above_4500.fasta); do echo $i; bn=$(basename $i '.fasta'); echo $bn; blastn -subject env.fasta -query $i -outfmt 6 > ${bn}_blast.tsv ;  done &